Sir John Knight

 In January 1782, after commanding the Shrewsbury at the Battle of St. Kitts on 25-26 January, he became flag captain to Hood aboard the Barfleur 98, serving in this post at the Battle of the Saintes on 12 April 1782, where the fire of his ship brought about the eventual surrender of the French flagship Ville de Paris 110.
 The Barfleur sailed for North America with Admiral Hugh Pigot’s fleet in July before returning to the West Indies in the autumn, and then she came home to England from Jamaica at the peace to pay off in April 1783.
 During this latter period Knight devoted much of his time to the nautical education of Prince William, who had joined his vessel.

 During 1786 he was the flag-captain once more to Hood aboard the Triumph 74 at Portsmouth, and from October 1787-8 he was again flag-captain to Hood at Portsmouth aboard the Barfleur 98.
-He commanded the Victory 100 from August 1790 during the Nookta Sound dispute, and then through to August 1791 he flew Hood’s flag on the same first-rate, his patron being the commander-in-chief of a fleet of thirty-six sail of the line that was preparing to confront the Russians in their war with Turkey.
-During 1792, when commanding the Duke 90 as flag-captain to Hood, he sat on the court-martial of the Bounty mutineers who had overthrown Captain William Bligh on 28 May 1789.
+He commanded the Victory 100 from August 1790 during the Spanish Armament, and then through to August 1791 he flew Hood’s flag on the same first-rate during the Russian Armament, his patron being the commander-in-chief of a fleet of thirty-six sail of the line that was preparing to confront the Russians in their war with Turkey.
+In 1792, when commanding the Duke 90 as flag-captain to Hood, he sat on the court-martial of the Bounty mutineers who had overthrown Captain William Bligh on 28 May 1789.

 In December 1792 Knight recommissioned the Victory 100 once more, going out to the Mediterranean in May where he again became Hood’s flag-captain, and from August 1793 he served at the occupation of Toulon.
 The Victory returned to Spithead with Hood when that officer was ordered home in the autumn of 1794, and after the admiral was effectively dismissed Knight returned to the Mediterranean with the Victory in May 1795 to serve as Rear-Admiral Robert Man’s flag-captain.
 He was present at Admiral William Hotham’s action with the French on 13 July 1795, and he returned home overland when the new commander-in-chief, Admiral Sir John Jervis, took the Victory as his flagship.